North Korean ex-spy who blew up jetliner: Don't trust Kim Jong Un

 'I was trained only to take orders like a robot'

-Kim Hyun-hui was a 19-year-old university student in North Korea’s capital, Pyongyang, when she was handpicked to be a spy.
+Kim Hyon-hui was a 19-year-old university student in North Korea’s capital, Pyongyang, when she was handpicked to be a spy.

 She trained for years before her first mission in 1987 — carry a bomb aboard a South Korean jet and blow it up.
 The aim was to persuade the world that South Korea was too dangerous to send Olympic athletes the following summer.